SeanFeldman/Blog/reading-metrics-for-azure-service-bus/reading-metrics-for-azure-service-bus.md

 }
 ```

 In this example, code requested `IncomingRequests` metric.

+(Nuget packages needed for the snippet are `Microsoft.Azure.Management.Monitor` and `Microsoft.Rest.ClientRuntime.Azure.Authentication`)

 The time-series data received will look as following (shortened):

 ```txt
 {